September 27, 2023

 The Stations of the Cross

 It is a powerful way to meditate on the events of Good Friday and the passion of Christ.
-It consists of 14 stations, each one representing a different aspect of Jesus’ journey to the cross.
+It consists of 14 stations, each representing a different aspect of Jesus’ journey to the cross.

 The Stations Of The Cross Prayers